What You See Isn’t Necessarily What You Get

-Over the past few months, CYREN analysts have observed a rise in malware distributed via fake document icons.
-While nothing new (in fact, this is an old malware distribution trick), unsuspecting victims regularly still get taken in by this form of cybercrime which primarily targets the Adobe Acrobat PDF and Microsoft Word and Excel files.
+A rise in malware distributed via fake document icons has been consistent over the past few years.
+While nothing new, unsuspecting victims regularly still get taken in by this form of cybercrime which primarily targets the Adobe Acrobat PDF, Microsoft Word and Excel files by injecting it with malicious code and covering their tracks with fake of hidden file extensions.
+In fact, this is an old malware distribution trick.
 Fortunately, with very little effort, there are some fairly easy ways for individuals to learn to identify fake files by double-checking the file extension.

 How Do File Extensions Work?